 Manfred von Karma is an arguable case.
 On one hand, he is shown to only care about his perfect trial record, completely willing to ignore the fact that he could be condemning any number of innocent people to prison.
 He also considers Gregory Edgeworth getting him a penalty and ruining said perfect record to be sufficient grounds for murdering the guy and raising his son to believe he did it and grow up to be the sort of person Gregory hated.Miles Edgeworth: Investigations does have a flashback case that implies that von Karma really did care for Franziska and Edgeworth, however the fact that he pretended to want the best for Edgeworth while very clearly intending to frame him for murder all along throws into question if he really felt that way or was just faking.

 Hades from Kid Icarus: Uprising.
 He instigates a pointless, international war that results in the deaths of millions of humans for no other reason than to harvest their souls to either create more underworld monsters and do whatever else he wants with them (As well as for his own sick amusement), and has absolutely no remorse for his actions.
-Even when he helps out during the Aurum Arc, it's not out of alutrism, it's only because he wants to be the one to destroy humanity. and even then, he still throws Underworld Monsters in Pit's path to hinder his progress just to screw with him.
+Even when he helps out during the Aurum Arc, it's not out of alutrism, it's only because he wants to be the one to destroy humanity. and he still throws Underworld Monsters in Pit's path to hinder his progress just to screw with him.